dustin-decker/CORS-keylogging-a-pdf/README.md

 #CORS-pdf - continued

-Based on the findings here: https://github.com/dxa4481/CORS-pdf the vulnerability is demonstrated by keylogging cross origin PDFs in Chromium.
+A continuation on the findings here: https://github.com/dxa4481/CORS-pdf the vulnerability is demonstrated by keylogging cross origin PDFs in Chromium using simple javascript keypress events.

+Input into PDF objects should be protected from javascript keypress events to mitigate this.

 Check out the demo: